-Mona Heinze has served as dramaturg on numerous productions of classics, new plays, and dance pieces.
-She frequently collaborated with choreographer Donald Byrd (world premiere of The Seven Deadly Sins at Pacific Northwest Ballet, The Beast, exploring issues surrounding domestic violence, and The Harlem Nutcracker, performed at the Brooklyn Academy of Music and nationwide).
-She also worked with directors Karin Coonrod, Nataki Garrett, Nancy Keystone, Irene Lewis, John Rubin, and Stan Wojewodski, as well as writers Joel Agee, Erik Ehn, Marion McClinton, Eric Overmyer, and Carl Hancock Rux.
-More recent projects include Marissa Chibas’ Shelter, Janie Geiser’s Tungsten, Nancy Keystone’s adaptation of Alkestis, Watts Village Theater Company’s Riot/Rebellion, and Post Natyam Collective’s Sunoh!
-Tell me Sister!, a piece blending multimedia storytelling with contemporary and classical Indian dance.
+As a dramaturg, Mona has worked on numerous productions of classics, new plays, and dance pieces.
+She frequently collaborated with choreographer Donald Byrd on pieces including The Seven Deadly Sins at Pacific Northwest Ballet; The Beast, exploring issues surrounding domestic violence; and The Harlem Nutcracker, performed at the Brooklyn Academy of Music and nationwide.
+She also worked with directors Nataki Garrett, Janie Geiser, Nancy Keystone, and Stan Wojewodski, as well as writers Joel Agee, Erik Ehn, Marion McClinton, Eric Overmyer, and Carl Hancock Rux.
+More recent projects include Rosanna Gamson’s Sugar Houses, Marissa Chibas’ Shelter, and Lisa Sanaye Dring’s Happy Fall: A Queer Stunt Spectacular, part of UCSB’s 2022 BIPOC Reading Series.
 Mona has translated and adapted works by Bertolt Brecht, Marieluise Fleisser, and Hans Magnus Enzensberger.